 It’s a great resource for the cruisers and a source of economic support for the Kuna.
-Becky told us that sometimes the Kuna boats just pull up looking for fresh water or even to charge their cell phones.
+Becky tells us that sometimes the Kuna boats just pull up looking for fresh water or even to charge their cell phones.

-It’s an interesting dynamic between the cruisers and the Kuna but it ultimately seems to benefit them both.
+It’s an interesting dynamic between the cruisers and the Kuna but ultimately it seems to benefit them both.

 The Lemon Cays

-Molas are a traditional Panamania craft made of brightly-colored fabric squares sewn together to depict landscape scenes, fish, turtles or birds.
-They are very detailed and can take weeks to make.
+Molas are a traditional Panamanian craft made of brightly-colored fabric squares sewn together to depict landscape scenes, fish, turtles, or birds.
+They are very intricate creations and a single one can take weeks to make.

-Lisa, a transvestite Kuna (yes, you read that right) has become somewhat famous in the islands for the quality of her molas.
-She was happy to come aboard Kokomo and show us her work.
+Lisa, a transvestite Kuna (yes, you read that right), is revered throughout the islands for the quality of her molas.
+She is happy to come aboard Kokomo and show us her work.

-That afternoon, after moving Kokomo over to the East Lemons where we would anchor for the night, all four of us boarded the dinghy to head out to a tiny island with just a single palm tree (aptly named One Palm Island).
+That afternoon, we move Kokomo over to the East Lemons where we will anchor for the night.
+Then we board the dinghy to visit a tiny island with just a single palm tree (aptly named One Palm Island).

 Meeting the Kuna Yala